 The objective for the competition is to identify posters which best explain the outcomes of the research in the industrial context (i.e. which poster best explain the potential for commercialisation of the research work).
 Submission details will be provided in due course.

-An abstract of maximum 250 words (250 words does not include Author names, affiliations, references or figure captions) indicating title, authors, institution and preference for presentation option (Oral presentation or virtual poster) should be sent to firstname.lastname@example.org by Friday 6 August 2021 with the subject line “How is chemistry enabling energy storage for net Zero?”.
+An abstract of maximum 250 words (250 words does not include Author names, affiliations, references or figure captions) indicating title, authors, institution included with the Poster, should be sent to firstname.lastname@example.org by Tuesday 17 August 2021 with the subject line “How is chemistry enabling energy storage for net Zero?

 For further information and prices, please email email@example.com